softwareguru/beam-summit-website/content/sessions/c03s-real-time-change-data-debeziumio.md

 In this session, we will talk about DebeziumIO, which is a new transform that allows us to read change streams from various databases into Beam by relying on Debezium.

-The great thing about DebeziumIO is that we can run the Debezium connector within our
+The great thing about DebeziumIO is that we can run the Debezium connector within our Beam Pipeline, without having to depend on Kafka for infrastructure.